mazwat/mazwat.github.io/data-structures-lm.md

 ## Types of Data Structure

 We are going to look at **Linear Data structures** -  a data structure is said to be linear if its elements combine to form any specific order.
 We are also primarily using examples in Unity game engine using C#.
+We will look at specific problems and hoow a specifc class of

 ### Data Structure Classes*